holos-run/holos/doc/md/api/author/v1alpha4.md

 type ArgoConfig struct {
     // Enabled causes holos to render an Application resource when true.
     Enabled bool `cue:"true | *false"`
-    // ClusterName represents the cluster within the platform the Application
+    // RepoURL represents the value passed to the Application.spec.source.repoURL
-    // resource is intended for.
+    // field.
-    ClusterName string
+    RepoURL string
     // Root represents the path from the git repository root to the WriteTo output
     // directory, the behavior of the holos render component --write-to flag and
     // the Core API Component WriteTo field.
 Used as a prefix for the
     // Application.spec.source.path field.
     Root string `cue:"string | *\"deploy\""`
-    // RepoURL represents the value passed to the Application.spec.source.repoURL
-    // field.
-    RepoURL string
     // TargetRevision represents the value passed to the
     // Application.spec.source.targetRevision field.
 Defaults to the branch named
     // main.